sashkopavlenko/gcloud-logger/README.md

 - `console` - writing logs to stdout or stderr which depends on level;
 - `stackdriver` - sending logs to Stackdriver.
 Note: application must have access to your GCP project and permission to write logs.

-You can omit any of this property or set the value to falsy if it's not needed.
+You can omit any of these properties or set the value to falsy if it's not needed.

 ```js
 const gcloudLogger = require('gcloud-logger');